In this article, you will learn:

 Visibility of attacks: You are provided with general information about DDoS attacks on the AWS network.
 You can find this information in the AWS Management Console in the Global threat dashboard.

 AWS Shield Advanced.
 This paid service provides additional DDoS mitigation capability, intelligent attack detection, and mitigation against attacks at the application (AWS WAF included) and network layers.
-Price starts at $3000 per month and more about pricing can be found here.
+Price starts at $3000 per month.

 Benefits of AWS Shield Advanced: